Best Baby Kick Counter Apps in 2026

 ★ 4.7 (326 reviews) Free + Premium

-ZenPregnancy includes a baby kick counter as part of its pregnancy toolkit.
+ZenPregnancy includes a free baby kick counter as part of its pregnancy toolkit.
 You tap the screen each time you feel a movement, and the app logs the count with timestamps.
-It tracks sessions over time.
-You can see whether your baby's movement patterns are consistent from day to day.
+It stores sessions over time so you can compare your baby’s movement patterns from day to day.

-The kick counter in ZenPregnancy is straightforward but not as feature-rich as a dedicated app.
-It doesn't include educational content about fetal movement or detailed statistical analysis.
-For most women, the simple tap-and-track approach is enough.
-If you want deeper fetal movement education, Count the Kicks is more thorough.
+ZenPregnancy’s kick counter is intentionally simple.
+It is not as feature-rich as a dedicated fetal movement app and does not include the same depth of educational content as Count the Kicks.
+For many users, the tap-and-track format is enough; if you want more fetal movement education, Count the Kicks is stronger.

 What's good